RonenNess/SSCD.js/README.md

 - Added performance examples.

 Note: building this version before attempting to become npm compliance.

+### 1.3

+- Fixed potential bug that vector of (0, 0) turns NaN on normalize.
+This caused issues when trying to prevent penetration between two objects with the same center.
+- Fixed some javascript warnings etc.
+- Made fully npm compatible.
+- Added factor_self & factor_other to repel(), which make it possible for objects to repel each other simultaneously.

 ## License
 SSCD is provided under the zlib-license, and is absolutely free for use for educational & commercial purposes.